LongYanRan/CSSFNet/README.md

 # CSSFNet
 ORSI-SOD

-After this paper is accepted, the results of our method on ORSSD and EORSSD datasets will be uploaded for evaluating, and the code will be released in the following website.
+The results of our method on ORSSD and EORSSD datasets are uploaded for evaluating key: [bs13](https://pan.baidu.com/s/1-wbr27Z2FAfnCO8wu5Y2xQ)

+After this paper is accepted, the code will be released.